 GeneCards Summary for HTR3C Gene

-HTR3C (5-Hydroxytryptamine (Serotonin) Receptor 3C, Ionotropic) is a Protein Coding gene.
-Diseases associated with HTR3C include obstructive sleep apnea and sleep apnea.
-Among its related pathways are CREB Pathway and Circadian entrainment.
-GO annotations related to this gene include extracellular ligand-gated ion channel activity.
-An important paralog of this gene is HTR3A.
+HTR3C (5-Hydroxytryptamine Receptor 3C) is a Protein Coding gene.
+Diseases associated with HTR3C include Primary Angle-Closure Glaucoma and Obsessive-Compulsive Disorder.
+Among its related pathways are Tropisetron Pathway, Pharmacokinetics/Pharmacodynamics and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and G protein-coupled serotonin receptor activity.
+An important paralog of this gene is HTR3E.

 UniProtKB/Swiss-Prot Summary for HTR3C Gene

 This is one of the several different receptors for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 This receptor is a ligand-gated ion channel, which when activated causes fast, depolarizing responses.
 It is a cation-specific, but otherwise relatively nonselective, ion channel.